 Internal & External Audit Services (NOE.0211)

 Immediately available and free to access, this framework provides access to external audit, internal audit and counter fraud services under one easy to use framework.

-Offering both direcrt award and further competition, this framework also provides customers with access to auditors who specialise in Information Management & Technology (IM&T) audits.
+Offering both direct award and further competition, this framework also provides customers with access to auditors who specialise in Information Management & Technology (IM&T) audits.

 - Access to external audit, internal audit and counter fraud services under one framework